 Skip to content

 Nestled on the banks of the River Thames, Ham House, as it is seen today, is largely the creation of the tenacious Duchess of Lauderdale and her husband the Duke in the late 17th century.
 Together they transformed Ham, originally built in 1610, into one of the grandest Stuart houses in England.
-Immerse yourself in the 17th century as you discover each ornately decorated room in turn.
+Immerse yourself in the 17th century as you discover the richly decorated rooms.

-Elizabeth Murray was a remarkable woman for her time, a leader in fashions and a prominent member of the royal court.
-Her home was designed to impress a parade of prestigious guests.
-Look for astonishingly well-preserved wall hangings, paintings and furniture with rich colours and bright gilding.
+Elizabeth Murray was a remarkable woman for her time, a tastemaker and prominent member of the royal court.
+Her home was designed to impress important guests.
+Look out for well-preserved wall hangings, paintings and furniture with rich colours and bright gilding.

 Explore well-preserved interiors

-Linger in the Round Gallery for a stunning view of the hall from above.
+In the Round Gallery on the first floor, there is a view down of the Great Hall.
 Here, the Duke and Duchess’s esteemed guests would meet and socialise before an evening of food and entertainment.

 The first floor also holds the Green Closet, the Queen’s Apartments (designed for Charles II’s queen, Catherine of Braganza) and the Library.

-A new photogrammetry project showcasing the Green Closet at Ham House means the internationally-significant room and its collection will now be more accessible to more visitors.
+A photogrammetry project to capture the Green Closet has made the internationally-significant room and its collection more accessible to visitors.

-Ham House curator Dr Hannah Mawdsley has been working closely with volunteer and photogrammetry expert David Fletcher on the project, capturing every inch of the Green Closet in intricate detail.
+Ham House curator Dr Hannah Mawdsley worked closely with volunteer and photogrammetry expert David Fletcher on the project, capturing every inch of the Green Closet in intricate detail.

-Featured in the recently published book, 125 Treasures from the Collections of the National Trust, one of the most special treasures in the Green Closet is the miniature of the Man Consumed by Flames.
+One of the most special treasures in the Green Closet is the miniature of the Man Consumed by Flames, which is featured in the book, 125 Treasures from the Collections of the National Trust.

 Painted around 1610 by Huguenot refugee Isaac Oliver, it has been displayed in this remarkable cabinet room since the 1670s.